Fahrudin Mustafić: International career

 Fahrudin made his debut for the national team in a friendly against Denmark in January 2006.

 Fahrudin was also part of the national side that took part at the 2007 AFF Championship, where he played a key role in helping Singapore retain their title.
 He scored his first goal for Singapore in the final through a controversial penalty against Thailand at the National Stadium.

 Personal life

-In 2005, Fahrudin became a Singaporean citizen under the Foreign Sports Talent Scheme.
+Fahrudin has Serbian, Bosnian and Singaporean citizenship, receiving the latter in 2005 under the Foreign Sports Talent Scheme.